graded-cs-resources/IB-Computer-Science-Notes/unit2/05_System_Design_Introduction.md

 ## Your IA

 You will go through these steps with your client as part of the first step of your IA.

+## Check your Understanding

+1. Imagine you are working for a governnment designing a system to accept emergency signals from cell phones and forward them to the appropriate emergency responders.
+    1. Who are the stakeholders for this system?

+    2. What are some strategies you might use to gather requirement information from these various stakeholders?

+    3. If some of the stakeholders are in conflict about their desires, which stakeholders do you think should be prioritized in this system?

+    4. What are some functional requirements of such a system?

+    5.  what are some possible non-functional requirements of such a system?

+2. Mr. Griswold worked for a textbook company a few years ago; he worked on writing a statistics textbook and accompanying web applications to support the learning in the textbook.
+After discussion, it was decided to make most of the web apps available for anybody to use - they can be found at http://stats.cpm.org.

+    1. Who were some of the stakeholders for this system (the system being the book + apps)?

+    2. When Mr. Griswold joined the team, he was given three requirements for his textbook writing:

+        1. He was required to write it in Microsoft Word
+        2. The problems needed to be written in a way where students could engage in problem-solving and discussion in the process of learning the material
+        3. The font had to be Times New Roman.

+        Which of these were *functional* requirements and which were *non-functional* requirements?

+    3. Partway through the project, Mr. Griswold was asked to work on a website where students and teachers using the textbook could click a button and generate sample problems and tests automatically.
+The program was already partially completed, and Mr. Griswold was making it more attractive and adding features.
+Here were some of the requirements laid on in his scope statement:

+        1. The project will have a simple user-interface that allows students to generate single problems or entire assignments, based either on a single chapter or cumulative up to a specific chapter.
+        2. It will be possible to export assignments in Word or PDF formats.
+        3. The code will be written in Dart and HTML and based on already-existing code.
+        4. The names used in the problem generator word problems will come from a wide variety of cultures and will be both male and female.

+        which of these were *functional* and which were *non-functional* requirements?

+    4. What are some steps Mr. Griswold and his team might have gone through in the initial research stage before writing the book?